 The morning of yacht boarding a motorcoach picks us up near the Plaka.
 With our local guide, we will be heading to the amazing Temple of Poseidon at the bottom of the Attica Peninsula.
 The Temple is up on a cliff above the beautiful Agean Sea overlooking the Cyclades islands which we would soon be exploring by sail.

 We have the yachts from June 1, 5pm to June 8, 9am in Lavrion, south of the ATH airport.

-Fly to Athens International Airport ‘Eleftherios Venizelos’ – ATH, a day or three prior to our cruise.
+Fly in a day or three prior to our cruise.
 You are going to want to spend a day or two exploring the wonders of Athens.

 ATMs in the airport are a good way to get some quick Euros (sadly, the Drachma is gone).

 Athens, is about 40 minutes away.
 If your Athens hotel or bnb does not offer transfers, there are taxis outside the airport.
 I suggest you confirm the price before getting in if there is no meter.
-If you are down for an Adventure (and have packed lite), there are buses that go to Athens.
-I did it last time, it was fun and cultural.
+If you are down for an Adventure (and have packed lite), there is a lite rail that goes direct from the airport to central Athens – the M3 Metro.

 What to expect …